 The size and the condition of hedges can often cause disagreements between neighbours.
 If a boundary hedge forms the perimeter of two or more properties, it is the joint responsibility of all neighbours to keep that hedge maintained.
 All persons must agree on major hedge work, such as laying, removal or coppicing.
 We even recommend reaching a joint consensus on hedge cutting and trimming work.

 If a neighbour’s hedge encroaches onto your property, you only have the right to cut anything that crosses the boundary line.
 Your neighbour must ask your permission if they, or a service provider, needs to cut any part of the hedge on your property.

-We remind our Sevenoaks and Orpington customers that any hedge cutting work agreed between property owners, which impacts the welfare of birds, nests or eggs, still breaches the Wildlife and Countryside Act (1981).
+We remind our Sevenoaks and Tonbridge customers that any hedge cutting work agreed between property owners, which impacts the welfare of birds, nests or eggs, still breaches the Wildlife and Countryside Act (1981).